A Super Awesome Headline Will Go Here

-Crohn’s Disease is a type of inflammatory bowel disease (IBD), which is a chronic autoimmune and inflammatory condition of the gastrointestinal tract with increasing global incidence and prevalence.
+Crohn’s disease is a type of inflammatory bowel disease (IBD), which is a chronic inflammatory condition of the gastrointestinal tract with increasing global incidence and prevalence.

 In the United States alone, as of 2015, the estimated numbers of IBD patients are approximately 1.3% of the population and counting, or upwards of 3.1 million people.
 1

-Around the world, those numbers are upwards of 6-8 million and some sources cite as many as 10 million IBD patients globally.**Need a good diagram of CD here**
+Around the world, those numbers are upwards of 6-8 million and some sources cite as many as 10 million IBD patients globally.Crohn’s Disease presents as the following:

 Crohn’s disease presents as chronic inflammation that generally affects the ileum (end of small intestine) and the first portion of the colon.

-Inflammation within the intestines may create “skip lesions,” where there is patchy inflammation in some areas and no inflammation in other areas of the intestine.
+Inflammation within the intestines may create “skip lesions,” where there is patchy inflammation in some areas and no inflammation in other areas.

 The disease can occur at any age, but Crohn’s disease is most often diagnosed in adolescents and adults between the ages of 15 and 35.